robcanning/oscilla/docs/cue_choice.md

-# `cue_choice` — Performer-Driven SVG Animation Selector
+# `cueChoice` — Performer-Driven SVG Animation Selector

-The `cue_choice(...)` cue displays a selection of SVG-based animations or images in a grid, allowing a performer to select one by clicking.
+The `cueChoice(...)` cue displays a selection of SVG-based animations or images in a grid, allowing a performer to select one by clicking.
 The selected visual is displayed full screen for a set duration, after which the score resumes scrolling.

 ---

 ## 🔤 Syntax

 ```
-cue_choice(choiceA)_dur(10)_choiceB_dur(5)_choiceC
+cueChoice(choiceA)_dur(10)_choiceB_dur(5)_choiceC
 ```

 - Each `choice` refers to an `.svg` file inside the `animations/` directory